tukkek/falling-maps/README.md

 map.make() //returns after the map has been generated map.clock() //same as Make but also returns the number of miliseconds elapsed

-//rooms
+/* rooms */
-let room=map.rooms[0]//the internal Rooms field does not preserve the original room order room.enter(10,10,0)//true if point 10:10 is inside it, optional 0 counts extra margins too
+let room=map.rooms[0]//the internal Rooms field does not preserve the original room order room.enter(10,10,3)//true if point 10:10 is inside, 3 considers extra room margins (optional)
 ```

-## Extension
+## Extensibility

 The library classes can be extended to either change their generation or add custom behavior.
-For example: to add extra steps after `MapGeneration` is over to your liking; or to add your own functionality for `Room`s to be used client-side for your own convenienece.
+For example: to add extra steps  to your liking after `MapGeneration` is over; or to add your own functionality for `Room`s to be used client-side for your own convenience.